 Home Repair Program

 Habitat for Humanity of Greater Garland’s Home Repair Program works to alleviate substandard living conditions and to preserve the existing affordable housing stock through critical home repairs.
 The repairs are considered critical when they improve the health, safety, and/or accessibility of residents and their homes.
-This program serves low-moderate-income families (below 80% Area Median Family Income), people with disabilities, seniors and veterans.
+This program serves low income families (below 80% of the Dallas County Area Median Family Income), people with disabilities, seniors and veterans.
 Habitat will provide the necessary funds and effectively manage the project for eligible homeowners.
 A few of the programs we currently provide are listed below.

 City of Rowlett Owner Occupied Housing Rehabilitation Program

 The City of Rowlett will provide financial and technical assistance for low to moderate income residents to enable decent, safe and sanitary housing.
 The program provides financial assistance in the form of a five (5) year forgivable loan.
 The project will be managed through Habitat for Humanity of Greater Garland.
 It should be noted that this is not a home renovation program.
 Repairs that are considered solely aesthetic in nature will not be considered eligible.

 |Broken Windows||Insulation||Sewer System Repairs||Unsafe Electrical and Lighting|

 |Minor Structural Repairs||Exterior / Interior Paint||Accessibility Modifications||Furnace / Heating Systems|

 |Faulty Plumbing||Flooring||Fire Prevention and Safety||Water Heater Repair / Replacement|